Blackjack Basics Updated Guide: How to Play Blackjack

 What are casino Blackjack charts?

-They are a visual reminder of what the best decisions are in all possible scenarios.
-All New Zealand Blackjack enthusiasts should study them before joining a game.
+They are a visual reminder of the best decisions in all possible scenarios.
+All New Zealand Blackjack enthusiasts should study them before playing a game.
+We will give an example and break down how to read the charts:

 Basic Blackjack strategy chart that explained: